H-uru/Plasma/Docs/PythonFileMod callback methods.md

 Currently, all Python modifiers receive `gotPublicAgeList` callbacks for all `PtGetPublicAgeList` calls - there is no way to direct one call's callback to one particular Python modifier.

+This callback is mainly used by the Nexus.

 ### Parameters